Performance Problem with Internal Tables being Read with WHERE Clause in LOOP AT Statement

 sobkz = space,

-Instead of above mentioned code one should applied the following:
+Instead of above mentioned code one should apply the following:

 * Sort internal table with entries from MSEG